almedso/ronto/docs/source/index.rst

 .. code-block:: python

     # bootstrap a new build ronto.yml
+    # -- not implemented yet --
     ronto bootstrap

     # fine grained step by step build
+    ronto fetch
     ronto init
     ronto build
+    # -- not implemented yet --
     ronto publish

-    # or more compact round-trip
+    # or a custom command
+    # -- not implemented yet --
-    ronto all
+    ronto run all